 Ryu’s crouching medium kick is a long-time staple of classic Ryu play, because it’s quick and you can then cancel it into other moves.
 But in SF5 the length of its hitbox was reduced, killing the technique of shuffling forward in crouch, popping out explorative crouching shorts until an opening presents itself.

-After many patches of minor tweaks to timing, Capcom finally addressed the issue in SF5’s most recent season, though many players still contend it’s too hard to land, and Ryu still hasn’t returned to his former position.
+After many patches of minor tweaks to timing, Capcom finally addressed the issue, though many players still contend it’s too hard to land, and Ryu still hasn’t returned to his former position.

 The problem: Even a small hitbox change can drastically affect competitive game balance